Reopening D.C., Maryland and Virginia: What the latest metrics tell us

 But Hogan has also talked about wanting to see a “plateau.”

-His “Roadmap for Recovery” doesn’t focus on overall covid-19 cases because, his administration says, there hasn’t been enough testing to know whether that metric is accurate.
+His “Roadmap for Recovery” doesn’t focus on overall covid-19 cases because, his administration says, there hasn’t been enough testing to get a complete picture of that metric.

 Hogan said on April 17 that the state would closely watch deaths.
-But the governor’s written reopening plan, released a week later, called the death toll a “lagging indicator” of the state of the pandemic, and said hospitalizations were a more useful measure.
+But the governor’s written reopening plan, released a week later, called the death toll a “lagging indicator” of the state of the pandemic and said hospitalizations were a more useful measure.

 “The rate of COVID patients occupying beds is currently our most accurate measure of our ability to slow the spread of this deadly disease in Maryland,” his plan said.